shashjar/monkey-lang/README.md

 ### Arrays

 As Monkey has a purely dynamic type system, arrays can contain elements of different types.
 The index operator is used to access elements from within an array.
+Arrays can also be added using the `+` operator.

 ```
 let a = [1, true, "hi there", 16 - 32, [9, false]];
 a[2];
 a[4][1];
+let b = a + [1, 4] + [true, "bye"];
 ```

 ### Hashmaps

 The hashable data types in Monkey are integers, booleans, and strings, so these are the data types that can be used as keys in hashmaps.
+Note that floats are not hashable in this implementation and therefore cannot be used as hashmap keys.
 Values of any type can be used as values in hashmaps.
 The index operator is used to access key-value pairings based on the key.
 When a key is not found in a hashmap, the index operation returns `null`.

 ```
 let h = {